-There are two types of garage doors you can purchase: insulated and non insulated.
-Non insulated doors are exactly what they sound like – a door composed of a single layer of metal that is made up of separate panels.
+There are two types of garage doors you can purchase: insulated and non-insulated.
+Non-insulated doors are exactly what they sound like – a door composed of a single layer of metal that is made up of separate panels.
 These doors are what home manufacturers typically install in subdivisions due to their minimal cost and ease of installation.
-Also, insulated vinyl-back doors cost around $250 more than an non insulated door, but have foam that is inserted into the panels.
+Also, insulated vinyl-back doors cost around $250 more than a non-insulated door, but have foam that is inserted into the panels.
 This foam helps keep heat in your garage and prevents cold air from finding its way into your home.

 Benefits of Insulated Garage Doors

 According to constellation.com (an Exelon company), ENERGY STAR reports that a home that is properly insulated and has an insulated garage door can save homeowners up to 15% on their annual energy bill.
 Insulated garage doors are also great for the resale value of your home and can provide some noise reduction.
-Steel-back doors are also stronger than non insulated doors in the sense that the additional layer of metal can help them maintain their shape and stability in the event that someone accidentally backs into the door.
-These doors are also well worth the additional cost because their longevity is much better than a traditional non insulated door, meaning you won’t need to replace or repair them as often.
+Steel-back doors are also stronger than non-insulated doors in the sense that the additional layer of metal can help them maintain their shape and stability if someone accidentally backs into the door.
+These doors are also well worth the additional cost because their longevity is much better than a traditional non-insulated door, meaning you won’t need to replace or repair them as often.

 If you want to learn more about insulated garage doors and how they can benefit your home, come to the experts at Dr. Door Company!
 We perform garage door installation for Lancaster, Carroll, and all of Fairfield County!